We have put together our little secrets to make the bakery more accessible to the novice cook.

 One of the things that make bread-making a somewhat difficult proposition is that, besides an art, it is also a science (of sorts).
 The right ingredients, in the right balance, are the cornerstone of this branch of cookery.
 It is a bit difficult to predict exactly the proportions of ingredients because it may vary depending on a number of factors (which is where experience comes handy).

 The flour must be of good quality, fresh and appropriate for the type of bread you are preparing.
 Every flour has specific uses.
-Generally, the lighter the flour, the lighter the bread, however all-purpose flour, even if light, does not lend itself to bread-making.
+Generally, the lighter the flour, the lighter the bread.
 It is best to choose flour specifically for each recipe.
 Substitutions are often not a good idea.

 It seems simple, but kneading has its tricks.
 As a general rule, kneading should be done slowly.
 Push the dough with the part of your hand where it joins the wrist, slowly folding the dough over itself.
 Change directions every few movements.

 Over-kneading is as bad as not doing it enough.
 The perfect point is reached when the dough has the consistency of playdoh and does not stick to your hand or work surface.
-The dough must be moist but firm (this applies to white bread only).
+The dough must be moist but firm.
+Recipes may vary in their instructions though.

 Did you know that yeast is a living organism?
 In reality, it consists of millions of microorganisms.
 Yeast converts sugars in the flour to alcohol and gases, the effect of which is to 'rise' the bread.
 The importance of yeast in the quality of bread must not be underestimated.
 If the yeast is 'dead' the dough will not rise.
 Yeast that has been kept for too long in the supermarket shelves might not be in optimal condition.